 ABSTRACT: The finding that the economic performance of regions is driven by a small set of productive firms calls for a granular analysis of regional growth and competitiveness.
 Among the productive firms, a significant contribution is made by so-called high-growth firms (HGFs), which also account for the bulk of new jobs created in the region.
 In this paper, we examine the variation in the incidence of HGFs across a wide set of EU regions in relation to the regional entrepreneurial ecosystem.
 Looking through the lens of the experimentally oriented economy, we conceptualize the essential role that the creative class plays in the formation of collaborative innovation blocs from which dynamic entrepreneurship and high-growth firms emerge.
 We present original evidence showing that, for the human capital present in the region, employment in creative occupations has the strongest impact on the occurrence of high-growth firms.
 Our evidence also points to the stimulating role played by the quality of market-supporting institutions, agglomeration, and infrastructure.

 ABSTRACT: Determinants of firm growth and location patterns are many and often unobserved.
-Furthermore, their spatial variation is likely to swamp out the role played by local taxation.
-In this paper, we set out from this observation to causally identify the effect of property taxation on firms’ employment and location decisions.
+The influence of local taxation is likely to be dominated by other factors, whose variation over time and space may well be correlated with local tax setting behaviour.
+In this paper, we set out from this observation to causally identify the effect of large property tax shocks on firm growth and location decisions.
 By zooming in on firms and entrants clustered near municipal borders, local pull and push factors are accounted for through spatial differencing.
-This identification approach is enhanced by instrumental variables and by taking into account previously overlooked place-based policy, which is shown to otherwise bias the property tax effect.
-The results provide strong evidence for a negative impact of property taxation on employment growth and firm entry.
+This identification approach is enhanced by instrumental variables and by taking into account previously overlooked place-based policy and local public investment, shown to otherwise bias the property tax effect.
+Nevertheless, the results provide strong evidence for a negative impact of property taxation on firm growth and entry.

 Work in Progress